About GRACE Communications Foundation

 Scott Cullen is the Executive Director at GRACE Communications Foundation.
 He is also an environmental attorney and previously worked on Coastal and Marine conservation issues with the Nature Conservancy and on energy issues with various non-profits.
 Scott has also served on several county, state and federal advisory committees and is a member of the Board of Directors of the Environmental Grantmakers Association and the Sustainable Agriculture and Food System Funders Network as well as the Vermont Law School Environmental Advisory Board.

-Gabrielle Blavatsky is the research and policy analyst for GRACE's food program, where she writes about and researches food and agriculture issues, promotes program initiatives and contributes to strategy development and execution.
+Gabrielle Blavatsky is a senior research and policy analyst for GRACE, where she writes about and researches food and agriculture issues, promotes program initiatives and contributes to strategy development and execution.
 Before joining GRACE, she was the policy associate at Wholesome Wave and head researcher on NYC Council Speaker Christine Quinn's FoodWorks initiative.
 She began her work in the food policy arena in 2008 as farmers' market manager at GrowNYC.
 She holds a MPA in Public and Non-Profit Management and Policy from New York University and BAs in Political Science and Sociology from University of California, Davis.
 Originally from San Francisco, Gabrielle now lives in Bedford-Stuyvesant, Brooklyn.

 Weiling FuLead Web Designer